getprimate/primate/CONTRIBUTING.md

 Thank you for your interest in contributing to Primate!

 There are several ways by which you can contribute to Primate, as a developer or even as regular user.
-The goal of this document is to provide a high level overview of those ways by which you can participate.
+The goal of this document is to provide a high level overview of how you can participate.

 ## Providing Feedbacks